 ► See the Manufacturer Part Search page for detailed information on its features and application.

-At the heart of the Altium Designer feature to link to Supplier data, is the Supplier Link.
-This fundamental entity provides the live link between an Altium Designer component and an item vended by an enabled Supplier.
+At the heart of the Altium Designer feature to link to Supplier data is the Supplier Link.
+This fundamental entity provides the live link between an Altium Designer component and an item sold by an enabled Supplier.

 Creation of a Supplier Link involves the automatic addition of two parameters to the target Altium Designer component involved: